$Q$- and $A$-Learning Methods for Estimating Optimal Dynamic Treatment Regimes: Optimal Treatment Regimes

-Clearly, $\doneopt=(\doneopt_1,\ldots,\doneopt_K)$ is a treatment regime, as it comprises a set of rules that uses patient information to assign treatment from among the options in $\Psi$.
-The superscript (1) indicates that $\doneopt$ provides $K$ rules for a patient presenting prior to decision 1 with baseline information $S_1=s_1$; Section~\ref{s:midstream} considers treatment of patients presenting at subsequent decisions.
-Note that $\doneopt$ is defined in a backward iterative fashion.
+Clearly, $d^{(1){\mathrm{opt}}}=(d^{(1){\mathrm{opt}}}_1,\ldots ,d^{(1){\mathrm{opt}}}_K)$ is a treatment regime, as it comprises a set of rules that uses patient information to assign treatment from among the options in $\Psi$.
+The superscript (1) indicates that $d^{(1){\mathrm{opt}}}$ provides $K$ rules for a patient presenting prior to decision 1 with baseline information $S_1=s_1$; Section~\ref{s:midstream} considers optimal treatment of patients presenting at subsequent decisions after receiving possibly suboptimal treatment at prior decisions.
+Note that $d^{(1){\mathrm{opt}}}$ is defined in a backward iterative fashion.
 At decision $K$, (\ref{eq:doptK}) gives the treatment that maximizes the expected potential final outcome given the prior potential information, and (\ref{eq:VK}) is the maximum achieved.
 At decisions $k=K-1,\ldots,1$, (\ref{eq:doptk}) gives the treatment that maximizes the expected outcome that would be achieved if subsequent optimal rules already defined were followed henceforth.
-In Section~\ref{ss:a1} of the supplemental article [\citet{Schulte}], we show that $\doneopt$ defined in (\ref{eq:doptK})--(\ref{eq:Vk}) is an optimal treatment regime in the sense of satisfying (\ref{eq:optimalregime}).
+In Section~A.1 of the supplemental article [\citet{Schulte}], we show that $d^{(1){\mathrm{opt}}}$ defined in (\ref{eq:doptK})--(\ref{eq:Vk}) is an optimal treatment regime in the sense of satisfying (\ref{eq:optimalregime}).

-The foregoing developments express optimal regimes in terms of the distribution of potential outcomes.
-If an optimal regime is to be estimated, it must be possible under the assumptions in Section~\ref{s:framework} to express $\doneopt$ in terms of the distribution of the observed data.
+The foregoing developments express optimal regi\-mes in terms of the distribution of potential outcomes.
+If an optimal regi\-me is to be identifiable, it must be possible under the assumptions in Section~\ref{s:framework} to express $d^{(1){\mathrm{opt}}}$ in terms of the distribution of the observed data.
 To this end, define

 and for $k=K-1,\ldots,1$, define